 Consult with us and a restoration technician will be able to fill you in on estimated dates and phases of your restoration process.
 Because there are many variables and many services involved in fire and smoke restoration, it is difficult to predict how long the complete restoration process will take.

 Professional cleaning systems and products used by experienced, trained restoration technicians give you the best chance for complete restoration of your belongings.
 We suggest that you do not attempt any do-it-yourself cleaning methods without consulting us first.
 Our fire restoration technicians pretest, use the right agent for the particular item, mix deodorizing agents with cleaning solutions, and use correct dilution rates to control the best results.

 At ServiceMaster of Kalamazoo, occupant and worker safety is top priority.
 During the initial inspection, safety hazards are identified and addressed, including debris removal, air quality, electrical hazards, slip and trip hazards, etc. Burnt electrical cords and appliances are separated out for disposal, and questionable electrical appliances are unplugged and tagged for evaluation of safe operation.
 Electrical power may be turned off and kept off until evaluation by a licensed electrician.

 We recommend that you do not turn on your furnace or air conditioning unit without clearance from the HVAC contractor.

 We recommend you make a list of items (including food items) deemed non-restorable.
-Use a format like the sample below or download a copy of the non-restorable items sheet, or obtain a similiar items sheet from your insurance company.
+Or obtain an items sheet from your insurance company.